November 9, 2024

 Proper Fit: Hiking boots should fit snug (but not tight) with minimal heel lift, no pressure points, and enough room in the toe box to wiggle your toes.
 Choose boots with approximately 1/2" of room between your longest toe and the end of the boot—roughly the width of your finger (men) or thumb (women).
 This half-inch clearance (1) accommodates foot swelling and (2) prevents your toes from hitting the end of the boot on steep descents (which leads to injuries and lost toe nails).

-Your hiking size probably will be be a half-size or full-size larger than your everyday shoe size.
+Your hiking size usually will be a half-size or full-size larger than your everyday shoe size.
 However, the key is following the advice above, not simply sizing up.
-For more, please check out Hiking Feet's sizing and fitting guide for hiking footwear.
+For more, please check out Hiking Feet's sizing and fitting guide.

 choosing the best hiking boots: support vs weight

-Your next challenge is choosing boots with enough support— but not too much support— for the kinds of hiking you do.
+Your next challenge is choosing boots with enough support— but not too much support— for the kind(s) of hiking you do.
 Most people choose hiking boots for their superior foot and ankle support, stability, and durability.
-If you want to reap these advantages, you should choose a pair with these features:
+If you want to reap these advantages of hiking boots, you should choose a pair with these features:

 • mid- to high-cut ankle cuffs that help prevent ankle rolls/sprains and keep mud, moisture, and debris out of your boots